eleriaqueen/pspo2i-hr-ui/README.md

 5 - Enjoy !

-## Why does this or that texture pack stop working after I update one of them ?
+## Why does this or that texture pack stop working after updating one of them ?

 Everytime either Rozalin or I add a file to either of our project we have to modify our "textures.ini" file which means we potentially include an updated one with a new release.

-### How do I prevent that from happening ?
+An issue often arises when one overwrites their current ini file with one from a texture pack they want to update.

+As long as PPSSPP does not support multiple ini files per game (one for each texture pack) the user needs to merge them.

-If you want to successfully update either pack :
+## How to successfully update either PSPo2i texture pack

 1 - Make sure you grab latest Rozalin's latest "Texture Restoration" pack